My Experiential Journey Into Expressive Arts Facilitation

 I started out as an expressive arts facilitator - ten years ago - by creating an expressive art studio program for adults with acquired brain injuries.
 After that, I worked in Canada's largest therapeutic art studio for adults at the end of life with dementia and/or physical and cognitive challenges for 9 years.
 I am a counsellor, and I have logged over 11,000 direct client art facilitation hours in the studio.
 I feel blessed to have worked with hundreds of clients over the years from all walks of life in this creative capacity.

-I presently live and work full-time as a counsellor in Nelson, British Columbia.
+I presently live in Canada and I work full-time as an online counsellor and expressive arts facilitator.
 I facilitate a wide variety of expressive/spontaneous arts courses online via my website Expressive Art Workshops.
 I offer lots of free resources for arts facilitators.
-I also welcome you to visit my expressive arts educational platform HERE to try a free course that shows you how expressive journaling can look.

 In 2014, I was part of a collective of arts facilitators and art therapists that hosted monthly "pop-up" spontaneous creativity workshops in Vancouver, Canada.